jfbrennan/retchful/README.md

 - `params` is unique to futch.
 This will be turned into a query string for you.
 Primarily for `get`, but available to all.
 - `idAttribute` is unique to futch.
 This is used to find the id of the object you're saving.
 - `id` is unique to futch.
 If present, will be appended to the url.
 It's required by `delete`, used by `get` to fetch a single resource rather than all, and will turn a "POST" to a "PUT" when saving.

-All functions ultimately call fetch and return a Promise with the value of `response.json()`.
-Internally `response.ok` is checked and if it's not, then the Promise is rejected.
+Get, save, and delete ultimately call fetch and return a Promise with the value of `response.json()`.
+Internally `response.ok` is checked and if it's not ok, then the Promise is rejected.

 **Examples**